MattE444/Portfolio-Projects-AWS/Assessment for Associate Support Engineer/readme.md

 ## Assessment Questions:
 #### 1. Write a Ruby or Bash script that will print usernames of all users on a Linux system together with their home directories.

-   The simpliest resolution to this question is actually a command:
+   The simplest resolution to this question is actually a command:
    > getent passwd | cut -d ':' -f 1,6

    Why does this work?
-   The gentent command will get admin db entries and passwd command will steer us towards the user db.
-These two commands will make up the basis of our search and the output will be a tablesque collection which includes the headers.
+   The getent command will get admin db entries and passwd command will steer us towards the user db.
+These two commands will make up the basis of our search and the output is a colon-delimited list of user records, where each field represents a specific attribute of the user.

          1. Username
          2. Password